 The diving on Grenada is very good.
 An interesting dive site is the Underwater Sculture Park.
-You can also snorkel here as the sculptures are in about 10m of water.
-The park is a 5min boat ride from the dive shops on Grand Anse beach.
+You can also snorkel here as the sculptures are in about 10 metres of water.
+The park is a 5-minute boat ride from the dive shops on Grand Anse beach.

 North of the main island, set like a stepping stone between Grenada and St. Vincent and the Grenadines, is tiny Carriacou Island.